Cayyus/Cayyus/README.md

 Hello there!
 My name is Cayyus (you can also call me Caius).
 I am a aspiring programmer and software developer.
 I create tools, apps, websites and more!
-I love spending time tackling challenges and learning things, I love taking projects which seem tricky and think on how solve them step by step.
+I love spending time tackling challenges and learning things, I love taking projects and tasks which seem tricky and think on how solve them step by step.
 It's one of my favourite parts of Computer Science.

 ## Connect with me
 - Discord - [cayus.code](https://www.discordapp.com/users/696012281774997554)